Published on

 RAM

-Hmm how much RAM do I need ya.
-The system equipped with 2 GB RAM.
+Hmm, how much RAM do I need?
+The system is equipped with 2 GB RAM.
 I think, by adding 4 GB more (total 6 GB) should be sufficient enough.
-I tried to match the current RAM model and specification to maximze compatibility.
+I tried to match the current RAM model and specification to maximize compatibility.

 Current and new RAM